-Gabapenin is one of the most commonly prescribed drugs by doctors.
-At last count over 50 million prescriptions were dispensed annually.
+Doctors prescribe gabapentin far more often than you might imagine.
+At last count, nearly 50 million prescriptions were dispensed annually.
 It is used for an amazing array of off-label indications.
 That means physicians are giving it to patients for conditions that the Food and Drug Administration has never approved and for which there may be modest scientific support at best.
 The reader who asked the question below provides a classic example of just such prescribing.
 We would not get concerned if this drug was perfectly safe.
-But gabapentin side effects are not trivial as you will discover in our answer below.
+But gabapentin side effects are not trivial, as you will discover in our answer below.

 Q. I would like to know your feelings on the regular use of gabapentin for chronic insomnia.
-As a long time suffer of insomnia, my doctor has prescribed a myriad of drugs.
-Most recently upwards of 3600 mg of gabapentin at bedtime.
+My doctor has prescribed a myriad of drugs to treat my long-term insomnia.
+Most recently, he prescribed upwards of 3600 mg of gabapentin to be taken at bedtime.

 After more than 6 months of use I have noticed that gabapentin is taking a toll on my quality of life.
 Your thoughts please!